mikegcoleman/fed-summit-hol/README.md

 >
 > * Run some simple Windows Docker containers
 > * Package and run a custom app using Docker
-> * Run your app in a highly-available cluster
+> * Change an application and redploy the new container

 ## [Modernize .NET Apps - for Devs](https://github.com/docker/dcus-hol-2017/tree/master/windows-modernize-aspnet-dev)